vink78/openconnect-pulse-gui/README.md

 2. Wait for a `Set-Cookie` header that contains the `DSID` cookie.
 This is the authentication cookie used by Pulse Secure.
 3. Pass the cookie to `openconnect` using `--protocol nc` and `-C 'DSID=<cookie-value>'`.
 Note that some workflows may work with `--protocol pulse`, but at this time SAML-based logins do not.

-This script was tested and works with Ivanti Secure with Microsoft Entra multi-factor authentication at the University of Manitoba.
+This script was tested and works with Ivanti Connect Secure running 22.7r2.6 (build 3981) using a multi-factor authentication based on SAML.